-Formal Title IX Adjudication and Gender-Based Violence Hearings: Cases referred for adjudication by the Title IX Coordinator for a formal Title IX hearing are conducted in accordance with the policies and procedures outlined in Appendix III, as required by the U.S. Department of Education.
+Formal Title IX Adjudication and Gender-Based Violence Hearings: Gender-based violence complaints are generally reviewed, and/or investigated, and referred to Student Conduct by the Title IX Coordinator in the Office of Equity and Accessibility.
+The Title IX Coordinator, Katie Polidoro, can be reached at 540-231-1824 or polidoro@vt.edu.
+The information referred by Title IX serves as the basis of the conduct referral.
+Cases referred for adjudication by the Title IX Coordinator for a formal Title IX hearing are conducted in accordance with the policies and procedures outlined in Appendix II, as required by the U.S. Department of Education.

 Gender-based violence cases that fall outside of the jurisdiction of Title IX are adjudicated through the gender-based violence policies and formal hearing process outlined by the Student Code of Conduct, as described above.
 These formal hearings are conducted by a team of two hearing officers.
-In these hearings, both the complainant and respondent receive the same procedural guarantees outlined above, and both parties may appeal, regardless of the outcome.
-Appeals must be based on appropriate grounds.
+In these hearings, both the complainant and respondent receive the same procedural guarantees outlined above; , and both parties may appeal, regardless of the outcome. however, the opportunity to appeal is expanded in cases involving allegations of gender-based violence: both parties may appeal, regardless of whether there is a loss of privilege.
+Appeals must still be based on appropriate grounds.